-Since all decisions interpreting commercial law have the capacity to facilitate or impair commercial activity, courts should be sensitive to commercial practice when they are interpreting federal and state statutes.
+Since all decisions interpreting commercial law have the capacity to facilitate or impair commercial activity, courts should be sensitive to commercial practice when they are interpreting statutes.
 The commercial practice, in this case, supports the proposition that financing negative equity in an installment sale contract creates a purchase-money security interest.
-So far as one can tell from reading the cases, the law review literature, and the contracts, the consumer and creditor parties to these transactions treat this charge in exactly the same way as every other part of the debt.
+So far as one can tell from reading the cases, the law review literature and the contracts, the consumer and creditor parties to these transactions treat this charge in exactly the same way as every other part of the debt.
 They regard it as secured by the newly-sold vehicle in exactly the same way as every other part of the debt.
 Presumably, the Debtor chose this mode of financing her debt over other alternatives because it was more convenient than if she borrowed the money on an unsecured basis from a bank or a loan finance company.

 In evaluating the commercial practice that underlies these cramdown cases, one should remember that these debtors are always employed (otherwise they would not be in Chapter 13), and are always the owners of vehicles.
 These cases do not involve powerless consumers who must accept anything a creditor offers.
-Here, the dealer's installment sale financing offer was knowingly, and quite understandably, accepted by the Debtor.
+Here, the dealer's installment sale financing offer was knowingly, and quite understandably, accepted by the Debtors.

-The Debtor traded in her used vehicle for a new 2005 Chevy Impala; she bought the Chevy Impala within 910-days of the filing of her Chapter 13 petition in bankruptcy.
-The dealer's willingness to finance the net negative equity of \$1,649.65 on her used vehicle enabled her to complete the deal as she chose.
-In any case, it facilitated her purchase of the new Vehicle that she was under no obligation to purchase.
+The Debtors traded in their used vehicle for a new 2005 Chevrolet Silverado; they bought the Silverado within 910-days of the filing of their Chapter 13 petition in bankruptcy.
+The dealer's willingness to finance the net negative equity of \$88.47 on their used vehicle enabled them to complete the deal as they chose.
+In any case, it facilitated their purchase of the new Vehicle that they were under no obligation to purchase.

-It is a basic principle of American commercial law -- learned from Karl Llewellyn, father of the Uniform Commercial Code -- that the law should follow practice, not the other way around.
+It is a basic principle of American commercial law - learned from Karl Llewellyn, father of the Uniform Commercial Code - that the law should follow practice, not the other way around.
 This principle is particularly powerful where the practice appears to have been freely chosen by parties who had other alternatives.
-See Mo.
-Rev. Stat. § 400.1-103(2)(b) (2007) (The UCC "must be liberally construed and applied to promote its underlying purposes and policies," including "to permit the continued expansion of commercial practices through custom, usage and agreement of the parties").
+See OHIO.
+REV. CODE § 1301.02(B)(2) (The U.C.C. "must be liberally construed and applied to promote its underlying purposes and policies," including "to permit the continued expansion of commercial practices through custom, usage and agreement of the parties").